 This specification describes how clients can retrieve configuration for multiple services with a minimum of user-provided information, and as short as possible sequence of queries, and with a minimum of overhead for administrators of the services.

-Internet Calendar Scheduling Protocol (iSchedule) (May 2013) - TC ISCHEDULE
+Internet Calendar Scheduling Protocol (iSchedule) (May 2013) - TC CALENDAR

 This document defines the Internet Calendar Scheduling Protocol (iSchedule), which is a binding from the iCalendar Transport- independent Interoperability Protocol (iTIP) to the Hypertext Transfer Protocol (HTTP) to enable interoperability between calendaring and scheduling systems over the Internet.